erjank/teaching/novice.md

 If you haven't done so already, you should start using these three teaching practices in your instructor training workshop:

-FIXME: make it clear that this refers to a class where *this material* is being taught.

 *   [Use sticky notes as status flags](/practices/#stickies)

 *   [Use sticky notes to distribute attention](/practices/#attention)